aphiria/docs/validation.md

 }
 ```

+If you're using the <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a>, you can set `aphiria.validation.errorMessageTemplates.type` in _config.php_ to use your desired error message template registry.

-To use this registry, just pass it into your interpolator, and pass the interpolator into your validator.
+If you're not using the skeleton app, you can pass it into your [interpolator](validation.md#built-in-error-message-interpolators) and pass the interpolator into your validator.

 ```php
 use Aphiria\Validation\ErrorMessages\IcuFormatErrorMessageInterpolator;